Nicholas U. Mayall Telescope: Discoveries & observations

-In 1976 the Mayall Telescope was used to discover methane ice on planet Pluto.
+In 1976 the Mayall Telescope was used to discover methane ice on Pluto.

 The FTS on Mayall was also used to study methane in the outer solar system in the 1980s.
 The study included observation of monodeutered methane on Titan, a moon of Saturn noted for its thick atmosphere.

 The Mayall was also one of several large telescopes that was part of a study of the Andromeda galaxy.
 The observations helped understand the history of that galaxy, which in turn helps understand Earth's galaxy, the Milky Way.

-Contemporaries on commissioning

-The Mayall was the second-largest telescope when inaugurated, between the Hale (5 m) and Shane (3 m).